- Education and Science»

 The reproduction process of the hissing cockroach is unusual compared to that in North American cockroaches.
 The animal is ovoviparous, which means that the eggs in the ootheca hatch within the female's body.
 The young are then born live.

 The cockroach gIves birth to thirty to sixty babies.
 These are white in colour and are known as nymphs.
 The nymphs take five to seven months to mature, molting and darkening in colour as they grow.
 The cockroach can live for two to five years.

 Scientists are creating robots that move like cockroaches.
-Their goal is to create robots that can run rapidly over varied terrain and change direction quickly, just like real cockroaches do.
+Their goal is to create robotic devices that can run rapidly over varied terrain and change direction quickly, just like the real insects do.
 The robots could be sent into areas which are too difficult or too dangerous for humans to travel though.
 They could also send messages to humans if they have the right equipment.
 Scientists even envision cockroach-like robots that could communicate wirelessly with each other, forming a network.

-European scientists have created a robot cockroach that mimics some aspects of a cockroach’s behavior and is accepted by cockroaches once it's covered by cockroach pheromone.
-The scientists found that cockroaches follow the robot, even moving from the dark into the light, an abnormal behavior for most cockroaches.
+European scientists have created a robot cockroach that mimics some aspects of a roach’s behavior and is accepted by the insects once it's covered by an appropriate pheromone.
+The scientists found that the insects follow the robot, even moving from the dark into the light, an abnormal behavior for most cockroaches.
 Scientists are using the robot to study the behaviour of cockroaches when they are in groups.
 The robot may one day be used to control roach populations.